nballou/nickballou/content/author/admin/_index.md

 ---
 authors:
 - admin
-bio: PhD candidate with interests in motivational psychology and video games, particularly with regard to need satisfaction and frustration, dysregulated gaming, and how those are affected by the interaction of personality, environmental, and game design factors.
+bio: PhD candidate with interests in motivational psychology and video games, particularly with regard to need satisfaction and frustration, dysregulated gaming, and how those are affected by personality, contextual, and game design factors.
 Let's make games as fun and supportive of well-being as possible!
 education:
   courses:
   - course: PhD, CDT in Intelligent Games and Game Intelligence